billkarsh/SpikeGLX/sglhome/docs/Help/SyncEdges/Sync_edges.md

 The two files have paired entries.
 The `bfv` file contains the decoded values, and the `bft` file contains the time (seconds from file start) that the field switched to that value.

+#### Extractors inarow option

+The pulse extractors **{xa,xd,xia,xid}** use edge detection.
+By default,

+when a signal crosses from low to high, it is required to stay high for

+at least 5 samples.
+Similarly, when crossing from high to low the signal

+is required to stay low for at least 5 samples.
+This requirement is applied

+even when specifying a pulse duration of zero, that is, it is applied to

+any edge.
+This is done to guard against noise.

+You can override the count giving any value >= 1.

 #### Extractors no_auto_sync option